 For Bogota, the Colombian capital, future water supply for its 7 million residents depends on the sustainable management of high-mountain wetlands and ecosystems in the Chingaza-Sumapaz-Guerrero corridor.
 These wetlands are far upstream from the urban zone and vulnerable to climate change.
 To preserve them, the GEF, through the Special Climate Change Fund, is helping national and municipal authorities take early action to adapt to the global warming effects on local water supplies.

-Water Sustainability in the Future
+Water sustainability in the future

 2015 marks the end of a decade of action by the UN on promoting water and sanitation issue, a campaign which has seen an improvement in awareness of the threat that water sustainability poses both to sustainable development and political security.

-Water sustainability is, therefore, at the core of GEF strategy till 2020.
+Water sustainability is, therefore, at the core of GEF strategy until 2020.
 Failure to address unsustainable use of water now will mean greater struggles in the future to achieve goals in a myriad of other areas.

 Protecting the environment for the coming generations begins with more effective water management today.